Keeping Your Dog Healthy

 Dogs Health: Dental Hygiene

-About 75% of all dental problems serious enough to be seen by a veterinarian, (and almost all teeth lost), are the result of periodontal disease.
-It is the cause of 95% of all cases of “bad breath”, and affects 80- 85% of dogs and cats over the age of 3.
-In advanced cases, it results in infected, foul-smelling, loosened teeth; with a massive, unsightly accumulation of tartar.
-Often there is a loss of appetite due to painful gums.
-Even signs such as diarrhea, vomiting and irritability may be the result of this disease.
+Most dental problems are serious enough to be seen by a veterinarian, (and almost all teeth lost), are the result of periodontal disease.
+This is by far the most common cause of “bad breath”, and affects 80- 85% of dogs and cats over the age of 3.
+In advanced cases, periodontal disease results in infected, foul-smelling, loosened teeth; with massive, unsightly accumulation of tartar.
+This can be a painful disease that may even cause signs such as drooling, diarrhea, vomiting and irritability.

 Read more about dental hygiene for dogs.